sourabhligade/pytorch3d/README.md

 }
 ```

-If you are using the pulsar backend for sphere-rendering (the `PulsarPointRenderer` or `pytorch3d.renderer.points.pulsar.Renderer`), please cite the tech report:
+If you are using the pulsar backend for sphere-rendering (the `PulsarPointRenderer` or `pytorch3d.renderer.points.pulsar.Renderer`), please cite the technical report:

 ```bibtex
 @article{lassner2020pulsar,